 If available, sign up for a retirement plan or 401(k) through your employer.
 These employer-sponsored plans may match your contributions up to a certain percentage of your salary.
 For example, you might be required to contribute 5% of your salary in order to qualify for a 5% match from your employer.

 Best Fund Types for Investors in Their 20s and 30s

 If young investors are saving for a long-term goal, such as retirement, there is likely a time horizon of up to 30 years or more.
 All investors should be aware of their own investment objectives and risk tolerance.
 But the longer you have until you need your money, the more aggressively you can invest.

 Here are the basic types of funds that young investors are wise to consider:

-- Target Date Mutual Funds: As the name suggests, Target-Date Mutual Funds invest in a mix of stocks, bonds and cash that is appropriate for a person investing until a certain year.
-As the target date approaches, the fund manager will gradually decrease market risk by shifting assets out of stocks and into bonds and cash, which is what an individual investor would do manually themselves.
+As the name suggests, target-date mutual funds invest in a mix of stocks, bonds, and cash that assumes a person invests until a certain year.
+As the target date nears, the fund manager will slowly decrease market risk by shifting assets out of stocks and into bonds and cash.
+This is what an individual investor would do themselves.
 Therefore, target-date mutual funds are a type of "set it and forget it" investment.

 Where Young Investors Can Buy Mutual Funds

 Assuming they are at least age 18, any investor can buy mutual funds through virtually any fund company or brokerage firm that offers them.
 Most online brokerages have no account minimums for their mutual funds.